Ensure your CV format is structured to best highlight your unique experience and life situation.

 Keep your CV personal statement 2–4 sentences long so employers can scan it quickly.

-2. Highlight your legal CV skills
+2. Highlight your legal skills

 The skills section of your CV is where you can showcase your legal skills and abilities.
 Employers look at the skills on your CV to see what they can expect you to achieve with their business.